untwist/AI4C/ml-simulations/TEMPLATE_QUICK_REFERENCE.md

 ❌ **Don't override template CSS** - Customize only the algorithm and visualization
 ❌ **Don't use hardcoded colors** - Use CSS variables
 ❌ **Don't create custom layouts** - Use the template structure
+❌ **Don't generate data in visualization functions** - Use stable state data

 ## **Documentation**